Summation iBlaze needs to be moved to a new server. This assumes that the application and data are both moving.

 It is possible to get the same result by simply renaming the existing SWCASE.XML, MYCASE.XML and MYCOLLECTIONS.XML files, and then reopening the case to allow IBlaze to generate new versions of these files.
 This method has several problems, in that certain items in the Case Explorer will not be regenerated.
 These items are:

 - Transcript Groups

 3. Image paths

-Note that there are two places where Summation itself creates images and stores them outside of the IMAGES subfolder:
+Note that there are two places where IBlaze itself creates images and stores them outside of the IMAGES subfolder:

 - Petrified images – stored under the eDocs folder

 - Exhibit images loaded from an SBF created in TranSendCR – stored under the Tran subfolder.

 In both cases, the DEFDIR field contains an explicit path reference to the case directory, and there is currently no token for the case directory.

 Depending on how they were originally loaded, eDiscovery values may need to be modified.
 When we say that a record was loaded containing ‘eDiscovery’, this generally means that the eDiscovery console was used to load the electronic documents or email or there was an eDII load file supplied by some source along with the electronic documents.
 Media field and the Doclink or Storeid fields are seen to be populated in the Core Database.
 Following are examples of what one can expect to find there: